 The City of Elgin has been on a roll since it was founded in 1836.
 Attracting city dwellers and suburbanites, the bustling city 35 miles northwest of Chicago is home to over 100,000 people.
-It is one of the largest and fastest growing cities in the state.
+It is one of the largest and fastest-growing cities in the state.

-Elgin has plenty of cultural arts and entertainment to offer including galleries, museums, theaters and cinemas, a children’s chorus and youth symphony as well as the Elgin Symphony Orchestra.
+Elgin has plenty of arts and entertainment to offer including galleries, museums, theaters and cinemas, a children’s chorus, and youth symphony, as well as the Elgin Symphony Orchestra.
 Elgin also is home to the oldest museum in Illinois.
 The Elgin Public Museum in Lords Park is still operating today.

 Downtown Elgin has undergone significant renovations with new development including townhouses, condominiums, and lofts.
 Housing is diverse from historic districts to neighborhoods with single-family homes and townhomes.

 The city has more than 75 parks and 10 recreation facilities, with more than 1,600 acres of parks and 4,000 acres of Kane and Cook County forest preserves.
 Residents enjoy canoeing, fishing, and equestrian trails as well as access to the Fox River Trail and Illinois Prairie Path.
 There are 36 miles of trails for hikers and bikers to enjoy.

 Elgin has three Metra stations along the Milwaukee District West Line, providing daily service to Chicago.